DreamMoonCai/KYukiReflection/docs-source/src/en/api/features.md

 Although the above example can be successfully matched, it is not accurate.

-At this time, you can also use `VagueType` to fill in the method parameter type that you do not want to fill in.
+At this time, you can also use `VagueKotlin` to fill in the method parameter type that you do not want to fill in.

 > The following example